thomasmdickinson/lab-soc-about/welcome.md

 Hi!
 If you're reading this then I presume that it's because I've invited you to join [labyrinth.social](https://labyrinth.social), my Mastodon server.

-A couple things to go over before you join.
+There's a couple of things we need to go over before you can decide whether you would like to join, so please take a look at this document.
+Also bear in mind that **it is absolutely mandatory that you read the [Code of Conduct](policy/conduct.md)** if you would like to join.

 ## What is labyrinth.social?